Gabriel-Barroso-Ventura/cpf-validation-serverless-azure-microservice/README.md

-# cpf-validation-serverless-azure-microservice
+# CPF Validation Project With Serverless Azure Microservice

-On this project, we show steps to create a microsevice using Azure to implement as cpf validation.
+In this project, we show the steps to create a serverless microservice for CPF validation using Azure.